 Handling Incoming Requests from the Media, Shareholders, and Investment Community.
 Should you receive any inquiry from the media, shareholders, or investment community, please inform them that you are not a spokesperson for the Company on the topic, but that Corporate Public Relations (in the case of inquiries from the media) or Investor Relations (in the case of inquiries from shareholders or the investment community) can assist them with their questions.
 Contact the Press Room to obtain up to date contact information to provide to the person making the inquiry.
 Marketing will help coordinate interview scheduling with the PR Department and will work to acquire all possible details about the subject matter to be covered.
 A member of the Marketing Department or PR team will be involved in all press interviews.
 Depending on the nature of the interview, they may actively participate in the conversation or they might sit in as "silent observer," not for monitoring or censuring purposes, but to gain deeper insight into the various topics discussed for future press opportunities.
-If you have any concern or issue with a member of the Marketing Department sitting in on your interview, please promptly inform the department.
+If you have any concern or issue with a member of the Marketing Department.